Anas-MG/ROS_with_ESP32_car/readme.md

 ###### The power sources seperated so L298N can properly handle four DC motors.

 # ROS Operations:
-launch rosserial socket node: roslaunch rosserial_server socket.launch Launch gamepad node in a new terminal: roslaunch teleop_twist_joy teleop.launch joy_config:=__insert gamepad type__ or Keybord node: rosrun teleop_twist_keyboard teleop_twist_keyboard.py
+- #### launch rosserial socket node:
+> roslaunch rosserial_server socket.launch
+- #### Launch Keybord node:
+> rosrun teleop_twist_keyboard teleop_twist_keyboard.py

-This should suffice to make the robot car connect to your Wifi and rosserial server and follow twist commands from your gamepad.
+ After this the robot car should be connected to rosserial server and subscribe to twist commands.
+ Note: the blue led indicates wither ROS connected or not, Off means its connected.